Rapigo/rsgurjar.github.io/_pages/about.md

 Welcome!

-I am a PhD Candidate Economics at the University of California, Riverside.
+I am a PhD Candidate in Economics at the University of California, Riverside.

 I'm on the job market 2024-25.